iljapanic/iljapanic-me/about.md

 ---
-layout: bio
+layout: about
-title: Bio
+title: About
-permalink: /bio/
+permalink: /about/
 group: 'navigation'
 ---

 My name is Ilja Panic.
-I'm a designer and technologist currently based in London where I'm doing my master's in Smart Cities & Urban Analytics.
+I'm a designer and technologist from Prague and currently based in London where I'm doing a degree in Smart Cities & Urban Analytics.

 In 2012, I got fed up with a university in my hometown of Prague so I've made a website takemetodenmark.com that got me accepted to a business school in Copenhagen.
 I've worked as a front-end developer at two digital agencies during the studies there.